KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### The Changing Global Ministry Landscape and What the Church Can Learn from Upworthy

+There is a market for "uplifting" content.
 The church may need to repackage its message and how the message is delivered if it is to compete for the public's attention.